Trading VIX Futures: What You Need to Know

 Amount Above VIX Index

 The values in this table come from the potential loss when buying and holding a VIX futures contract.
 For example, if a contract is purchased at 15.42 and decreases to 13.10, the loss will be $2,320.
-If the contract is sold, the profits would be $2,320.
+If the contract was shorted at 15.42 and the price fell to 13.10, the profit would be $2,320.
 However, selling volatility futures has significant risk because the VIX tends to rise very quickly when the market falls (as demonstrated in the previous visual).

 So, the next time the VIX Index hits new lows, be wary of buying VIX futures to profit from the inevitable implied volatility expansion.
 If a volatility trader does not correctly time the increase in the VIX when trading VIX futures, the trader may lose substantial sums of money from the price decay of the contracts when the curve is in contango.